mbriday/harmless/gadl/examples/samd21/test/behavior/readmeJson.md

 ### data embbeded in code (i.e. to a label)

 The `codeData` keyword is used:

 ```JSON
 "codeData": {
   "post": ["0", "0x23456789", "0xffffffff", "0xac578c5a", "0xaaaa555c"]
 }
 ```
 Here, 5 labels are generated at the end of the code (`post`) which implies a positive offset in instruction.
 It can generate a negative offset with `pre`.
-In the mnemonic, the `label` keywrd should be used.
+In the mnemonic, the `label` keyword should be used.
 The generated code is:

 ```as
 .Label0: